nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "I shall look forward to your call," she reminded.

-"If I could only be sure you were doing that," said he, "you've no idea the pleasure 'twould give me."
+"If I could only be sure you were doing that," said he, "you've no idea the pleasure &rsquo;twould give me."

 "You can be sure," she said.